rust-embedded/discovery/microbit/src/03-setup/README.md

 Install rustup by following the instructions at [https://rustup.rs](https://rustup.rs).

-If you already have rustup installed double check that you are on the stable channel and your stable toolchain is up to date. `rustc -V` should return a date newer than the one shown below:
+If you already have rustup installed double check that you are on the stable channel and your stable toolchain is up-to-date. `rustc -V` should return a date newer than the one shown below:

 ``` console